The Monkees FAQs

 Micky's return to the States after a successful career directing television in England has included touring with the off-broadway musical Grease!, doing a short set of dates with Davy, various television appearances, and his first ever solo art exhibit.
 He has directed for television, including episodes for Pacific Blue and Boy Meets World and in 1999, he replaced Davy Jones on the Teen Idols Tour with Peter Noone (of Herman's Hermits) and Bobby Sherman, to rave reviews.
 In addition to touring with the Teen Idols, Micky and his sister Coco toured with a show for children in the summer of 2000.
 A successful voice actor, Micky has done voicework for "The Tick" and "The Secret Adventures of the SpyDogs" Micky has launched his own commercial website, http://www.mickydolenz.com a fun site with bios, pictures and merchandise.
 Hey, Hey, Micky became a newlywed in 2002!
 Congratulations Micky and Donna!
 Through July of 2003, Micky starred as Zoser with the national touring company of the Elton John - Tim Rice musical "AIDA."
 He assumed the role on Broadway January 6, 2004.
 January 10 - June 3, 2005 New York area fans were treated to hearing Micky host the WCBS 101.1 FM morning show from 6am to 10am, each weekday.
 In 2006, Micky hit the bookshelves with Gakky Two Feet and Micky Dolenz Rockin Rollin Trivia

 Nez has been busy across many media.
+On Christmas Day, 2012 he was issued a patent for his VR3D (video ranch 3D) technology.
+Also, in 2012, Nez delighted his European fans by embarking on a short European solo tour.
+In 2011, he was ordained a minister and officiated the wedding of two of his dearest friends.
+He has also been active on social media, letting fans know that he's gone back into the studio to revisit some of his existing titles.
 In addition to his post Monkees solo career and television program, he won the first ever music video grammy for "Elephant Parts" and is credited with the creation of MTV.
 In recent years, he's continued to produce and direct films, videos and television.
 His most recent solo album was an instrumental CD and booklet combination, "The Garden", for which he received a grammy nomination.
 He wrote and directed the Monkees special which aired on ABC and embarked on a short book signing tour to promote "The Long Sandy Hair of Neftoon Zamora," which began as an online effort.
 Nez was involved in a major lawsuit/countersuit with PBS through much of the 90s and made worldwide headlines upon his victory.
 He launched http://www.videoranch.com/ as a unique and artistic concept site to sell his albums, movies, etc. Log on to his site, find his webcam and you might even catch a glimpse of him.
 Nez is said to be expanding Video Ranch, writing another novel, working on bringing his long-awaited movie, "Fried Pies" to the big screen, working on his novel "American Gene" and has announced that his new album "Rays." will be offered on Videoranch via download (alternate method will be made available to those of us who do not do downloads.)
+There is some evidence to suggest that Nez, ever the philanthropist, might be supplying the local indigent deer population with hot coffee and hardy meals of fresh vegitation at his home.

 Peter has worn many hats since his days as a Monkee, many of them out of the limelight.
-However, he has made many guest appearances on television, including recurring appearances on both Boy Meets World and Seventh Heaven.
+He now wears the hat of "cancer survivor," as well, having successfully defeated throat cancer and returned to the stage, where fans have been thrilled to hear him sing again.
+Peter has also made many guest appearances on television, including recurring appearances on both Boy Meets World and Seventh Heaven.
+With the announcement that Boy Meets World will return to the small screen in 2013, as Girl Meets World, to chronical the growing pains of Corey and Topanga's daughter, fans are hoping to Peter will again get to appear on the series in his former role of Topanga's father (feel free to write the big suits who decide such things to suggest this to them.)
+Peter has also remained active in music.
 In the early 80s, Peter formed The New Monks and, in the 90s, returned again to the music scene with his first solo album, "Stranger Things Have Happened" promoting the album on a clubs tour with friend and fellow acoustic guitar player James Lee Stanley.
 In December of 1996 he and James Lee released "Two Man Band" which was recorded live in studio.
 Two Man Band embarked on a tour of England and Norway in May and June of 2000.
 Also in 2000, Peter made guest appearances to promote VH1's biopic, popping up at both the open-call auditions and hosting the Monkees Marathon on VH1 which preceeded the movie.
 He toured as a member of The Monkees in 2001.
 He continues to tour and record with both his band, "The Shoe Suede Blues," and his friend, James Lee Stanley.
 In an interview, Peter disclosed that he is as happy playing for small audiences as for large, so long as he's playing.

-Davy has made several guest appearances on television and held the role of Vince Fontaine in Grease! prior to Micky.
+Davy, who left us far too soon on Feb.
+29, 2012, remained busy with all the things he loved, right up to the end.
+He made several guest appearances on television and held the role of Vince Fontaine in Grease! prior to Micky.
 He toured with Micky for several months in 1995, before heading off for a small solo tour of Japan.
-Davy achieved a lifetime goal of being a jockey by riding in several races in England (one resulted in a fractured leg during the 1996 tour!)
+He achieved a lifetime goal of being a jockey by riding in several races in England (one resulted in a fractured leg during the 1996 tour!)
 Davy formed and toured with the Teen Idols through 1998 before leaving to pursue other interests.
 Davy toured, as a member of The Monkees in 2001 and 2002 and was the spokesperson for the Colonial Downs racing season in 2002.
 In Nov.
-2002, he taped an episode of "Famous Homes and Hideaways" which is scheduled to air in 2003.
-Davy is currently hosting "Meet the Royals" on A&E, continues to tour and record as a solo artist, in addition to managing other bands, hosting infomercials and making guest appearances on TV.
-He also has and races his own race horses and has rescued an old church in Beavertown, PA where he plans to open a pop music museum and studio.
+2002, he taped an episode of "Famous Homes and Hideaways" which aired 2003.
+He hosted "Meet the Royals" on A&E, continuing to tour and record as a solo artist and as a member of the Monkees, in addition to managing other bands, hosting infomercials and making guest appearances on TV.
+He also had and raced his own race horses and had rescued an old church in Beavertown, PA where he had planned to open a pop music museum and studio.
+We've been told that Davy was in Florida working with his beloved horses, when he had his heart attack.

 4. How old are the guys and how many kids do they have?